Self-Quenching Effect of the Decay of Localized Surface Plasmons: Classical and Quantum Perspectives: Conclusions

-These result aligns with our description of the transient LSP decay in classical frames of Maxwell electrodynamics and help explain experimental observations of anomalously long lifetimes in nanorods \cite{sonnichsen2002drastic, qin2023coaction}.
-Classically derived cavity parameters, obtained from the dispersion relation of quasi-normal transverse-magnetic (TM) multipolar modes (retardation effects included), form the foundation of our model.
-Their reinterpretation within the self-consistent quantum framework offers a physically transparent bridge between Maxwell and quantum descriptions of LSP dynamics.
+Classically derived cavity parameters, obtained from the dispersion relation of quasi-normal transverse-magnetic (TM) multipolar modes—including surface scattering and retardation effects—form the physical basis of our model.
+This framework remains valid over a broad size range, from individual nanometer-scale structures up to several hundreds of nanometers, and extends well beyond the dipole approximation.
+The reinterpretation of these classical parameters within a self-consistent quantum framework provides a physically transparent bridge between the Maxwell and quantum descriptions of LSP dynamics.

-Beyond its implications for emission control, the model highlights the bosonic nature of PQPs: coherent excitations of many-electron systems that behave collectively as quantized states.
-These systems can be viewed as micro- and macroscopic quantum structures, sharing characteristics related to the phenomenon of macroscopic quantum coherence.
+Beyond its implications for emission control, the model highlights the bosonic nature of PQPs: coherent excitations of many-electron systems that behave collectively as a single quantized state.
+These systems can be viewed as micro- and macroscopic quantum structures sharing characteristics related to macroscopic quantum coherence.
 These localized surface-bound bosonic modes form without nonlinear thresholds and can exist at room temperature.
 Unlike traditional Bose–Einstein condensates (BECs), which require ultralow temperatures and massive particles, PQPs provide a platform for studying room-temperature bosonic phenomena in three-dimensional systems.
-This insight aligns with recent demonstrations of polariton and quasiparticle condensation under ambient conditions~\cite{lagoudakis2010coherent, kkedziora2024predesigned}, further validating the relevance of the PQP model.
+This insight aligns with recent demonstrations of polariton and quasiparticle condensation under ambient conditions~\cite{lagoudakis2010coherent, kkedziora2024predesigned}, further supporting the broader relevance of the PQP framework.

-The self-consistent, quantum-local framework for a deeper understanding of the decay process in coherent many-electron micro- and macro-systems presented here can possibly serve in the development of decay engineering, controlled light–matter interactions, and the development of future quantum technologies based on highly dissipative yet coherent plasmonic systems.
+The self-consistent, quantum-local approach presented here contributes to a deeper understanding of decay processes in coherent many-electron micro- and macro-systems.
+Ultimately, it may serve in the development of decay engineering strategies, controlled light–matter interactions, and future quantum technologies based on highly dissipative yet coherent plasmonic systems.